7 Mistakes To Avoid When Painting Your Ceiling in Omaha, NE

 5. Not Covering Anything With Plastic

-These are the people that cover nothing and hope that the paint stays exactly where they put it.
+These are the people who decide to cover nothing and hope that the paint stays exactly where they put it, without considering the potential mess.
+Unfortunately, this optimistic approach often backfires.

-They're also the people who end up spending a lot of time cleaning the paint off of their furniture and things.
+They're also the people who end up spending a lot of time cleaning the paint off of their furniture, floors, and other belongings.
+The paint splatters can land on sofas, tables, and even electronics, leading to a frustrating and time-consuming cleanup process.

 6. Underestimating How Long The Project Will Take